irushikeshjadhav/Digital-Asset-AAS-Quality-Management-Dashboard/README.md

 Any IDTA-compliant Type 2 AAS server can host this package - Eclipse BaSyX, AASX Server, FA³ST, or similar.
 Two ways in:

-- **Fastest:** upload `aas-full-export.json` (or the `.aasx` file in `aasx/`) directly through your server's import/upload endpoint.
+- **Fastest:** upload `aasx/aas-full-export.json` (or the `.aasx` file next to it) directly through your server's import/upload endpoint.
 This restores the entire environment - the AAS, all five submodels, and all concept descriptions - in one step.
 Most Type 2 servers, BaSyX included, expose a REST endpoint or admin UI for exactly this; check your server's API documentation for the precise call, since the exact path varies by product and version.
 - **Selective:** load individual files from `submodels/` one at a time if you only need specific capabilities - for example, deploying just `displayed-kpis.json` for a lightweight, KPI-only integration without the nameplate metadata.

 ### 2. Re-point the identifier namespace